upenn-cis198/homework4/README.md

 This works fine for a single process, but won't scale to multiple processes.
 For this you will need a few more things:
 1) You cannot just break out of the loop when a single process exits.
-You must know all live processes are done, will need to keep track of this.
+You must know all live processes are done, we will need to keep track of this.
 I recommend a HashSet.
    You should add new processes when you see them, for simplicity, do this at the
     SystemCallEvent branch.
 Delete it once it has exited.
 2) A single boolean isn't enough to keep track of the post-hook/pre-hook events, you